Bass pedals: Elements

 A 1970s-era bass pedal is typically monophonic, which meant that it could only play one note at a time.
 Even if the player presses two pedals simultaneously, such as a C and a G, only one note sounds.
 Given that bass pedals are typically used to play deep-pitched basslines, some models had a "low note priority" circuit.
 With this circuit, if the player pressed two or more pedals, the unit would only sound the lowest pitched note.
 A 1970s unit might have a choice of several imitated instruments, such as organ bass, string bass (with more decay), or tuba.
 Some units had a rolling dial, once again foot-operated, to control the volume.
 A 1970s unit might have a single output: a 1/4 jack.
 A unit from this era might have only one visual indicator: a power on LED.
 Since the bass pedals are on the ground, there is a risk that the player might accidentally press on one of the buttons and change the sound.
-The reduce this risk, some bass pedals have plastic covers over some of the buttons or "U"-shaped "switch guard" protectors near some buttons.
+To reduce this risk, some bass pedals have plastic covers over some of the buttons or U-shaped "switch guard" protectors near some buttons.

 Some 1990s and later bass pedals gave the player the option of selecting a monophonic or polyphonic setting.
 The polyphonic setting could sound more than one pitch at a time.
 Even though contrabass instruments are less likely to be used to play chords (three or more notes sounded together) than their higher-pitched cousins (as deep-pitched chords can sound unclear and "muddy"), a contrabass instrument like a bass pedal unit can still effectively play some dyads (two-notes sounded together), such as perfect fifths, perfect fourths, and octaves.
 On a bass pedal unit with a wider range, such as a 20-note unit, a minor tenth or major tenth might sound pleasing, especially at an 8' register.

 A 1990s or later unit might have a 1/4 jack output and one or more 5-pin MIDI jacks (e.g., MIDI out or thru).
 Some 1990s or later units have alphanumeric LED displays and/or small LEDs to provide information to the player about the settings.